cloud-gov/cg-site/_posts/2023-12-29-release-notes.md

 ## Customer Facing Changes
 ---

-The audience for this section is developers who maintain applications on cloud.gov and may need to respond to stack or buildpack changes.
+The audience for this section is developers who maintain applications on Cloud.gov and may need to respond to stack or buildpack changes.

 ### CF-Deployment - v35.3.0 to v34.2.0